theanimatorspal/kmake/README.md

 However if you want to build and run yourself, you can do `kmake build run <arguments to your binary>` this will compile and run the binary with the command line arguments you give to it, using the first preset in the generated CMakePresets.json (generally a debug build).
 If you want release then you can run `kmake build ask run <arguments to your binary>` then it will prompt which preset to build and run and from there you can select the appropriate option you'd like.

+Note that arguments to your binary is not tested for now (for all platforms), will test it later.

 ## 📖 Usage Guide